 How Long Will This Take?
 (The Honest Timeline)

 Be patient.
-From the very first sketch to completion, you're looking at six to nine months.
+From the very first sketch to completion, you're looking at six to nine months going down the traditional route if planning permission is required.

 The actual building work might only be 12-16 weeks, but the design, planning, and party wall agreements take time.